Ricardogll/Audio-Research/docs/readme.md

 ![](images/todo6-1.png)

-[this is what it should look like.](https://youtu.be/UBMnkvXZGj0) The first sound is related to the enemy on the left side of the screen, while the second is related to the enemy on the right.
+[This is what it should look like.](https://youtu.be/UBMnkvXZGj0) The first sound is related to the enemy on the left side of the screen, while the second is related to the enemy on the right.

 ## What's next?

 If you really are interested into this, I encourage you to test for yourself [OpenAL](https://www.openal.org/) and have a little fun with it.
-It is a tool created specifically to work with 3D audio so it will multiply the level we were able to reach today.
+It is a tool created specifically to work with 3D audio so it will multiply the level we were able to reach today for sure!

 Thank you for your time and hope you were able to learn something from this guide.
 Until next time!